 How to Unclog a Drain

 Unclogging a drain is often a very simple process, but many people have never taken the time to learn how to do it.
-Knowing how to unclog a drain is one of the most useful skills a homeowner can have—and it’s a skill that can save you quite a lot of money.
+Yet, this knowledge is one of the most useful skills a homeowner can have—and it’s a skill that can save you quite a lot of money.

 So, without further ado, here are three things you can try to fix a simple clogged drain:

-- Remove the drain stop or plug (sometimes this will require a screwdriver and/or a pair of pliers), and then use a pair of tweezers to reach into the open drain and pull out any built-up solids.
-It’s gross, but removing all the hair and random gunk will be just the thing needed to get the water draining again.
+- Remove the drain stop or plug.
+Sometimes this will require a screwdriver and/or a pair of pliers.
+Then, use a pair of tweezers to reach into the open drain and pull out any built-up solids.
+Be prepared, it will be gross.
+However, removing all the hair and random gunk will be just the thing needed to get the water draining again.

-- If the first step doesn’t work, fill the sink or tub with two or so inches of water.
-After this, use a sink plunger to cover the drain and then gently press up and down.
-After a few pushes, you may well find the water beginning to drain normally again.
+- If the tip above doesn’t work, fill the sink or tub with at least two inches of water.
+After this, use a plunger to cover the drain and then gently press it up and down.
+After a few pushes, you may find the water beginning to drain normally again.

-- Finally, if none of the above steps work, use a drain snake.
+- Finally, if none of the above ideas work, use a drain snake.
 By pushing the tool down into the drain, it should bend around the corner and clear out any stubborn remaining clogs.
+Make sure to follow the instructions on your device’s packaging

-Of course, some types of clogs are harder to fix than others.
+Of course, certain types of clogs are much harder to fix than others.
 You may even need to look into using some alternative methods.
-If none of the above steps work or if you’d like to leave the plumbing to the professionals call the Shamrock Plumbing at 801-505-9505 or contact us online!
+If none of the above tips work or if you’d like to leave the plumbing to the professionals call the Shamrock Plumbing at 801-505-9505 or fill out the form on our Contact Us page.